 Beyond climate-protection, carbon reduction and sustainability in the health sector can deliver many benefits to the health sector such as cost savings, quality improvements, and health gains for staff and the wider community, more info here.

-OraTaiao supports a network of health professionals around Aotearoa-New Zealand that are working to embed carbon reduction and sustainability into the NZ health sector.
+- OraTaiao supports a network of health professionals around Aotearoa that are working to embed carbon reduction and sustainability into the NZ health sector.
 This group is called the Sustainable Health Sector National Network (NZ).
 Please contact us if you would like to join this network, or would like help getting started with your organisation.